MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ## Add a website or Power Apps link to a step

-You can add a website link to a step so that operators can see and interact with information outside of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
+You can add a website link or a Power Apps link to a step:

+- Add a website link so that operators can see and interact with information outside of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 For example, you might want to provide a link to a parts diagram, parts inventory system, analytics dashboard, or information about Internet of Things (IoT) sensors.
 Website links let authors create a seamless workflow for operators.

-POWER APPS BLURB GOES HERE
+- [Power Apps](https://products.office.com/en-us/business/microsoft-powerapps) enables teams to create custom applications with low-code tools to solve unique business workflows.
+By combining Dynamics 365 Guides and Power Apps, you can extend
+Guides capabilities to create a more seamless end-to-end solution that fits the needs of your operators.
+For example, you can add a link to an interactive quiz app, a parts re-ordering app, or an app that provides the latest status on IoT sensors.

 For more information, see [Add a website link or Power Apps link to a step](pc-app-website-powerapps-link.md).